fayez-als/fayez-als.github.io/_posts/2014-06-08-mixyll-has-pagination.md

 ---
 layout:     post
-title:      Mixyll has Pagination
+title:      My First Post
-date:       2014-06-08 11:21:29
+date:       2020-02-25 11:21:29
-summary:    This is an empty post to illustrate the pagination component with Mixyll.
+summary:    This is an empty post to test my blog.
 categories: jekyll mixyll
 ---

-This is an empty post to illustrate the pagination component with Mixyll.
+This is an empty post to test my blog.